What does a Relationship Banker do?

 - Develop and maintain strong relationships with clients to understand their financial needs and goals.

-- Promote and sell banking products and services to clients, including accounts, loans, credit cards, and investment products.
+- Promote and sell banking products and services, such as loans, credit cards, and investment products.

 - Conduct regular meetings with clients to review their financial status and discuss new opportunities.

-- Prepare and present financial reports and recommendations to clients.
+- Prepare and present financial reports and proposals to clients.

 Qualifications